United States–Yemen relations

 In the years after the September 11, 2001 attack on the World Trade Center in New York City, Yemen became a key site for U.S. intelligence gathering and drone attacks on Al-Qaeda.
 According to the 2012 U.S. Global Leadership Report, 18% of Yemenis approved of U.S. leadership, with 59% disapproving and 23% uncertain.
 According to a February 2015 report from the Congressional Research Service, U.S. officials considered Al-Qaeda in the Arab Peninsula the Al-Qaeda affiliate "most likely to attempt transnational attacks against the United States."

-Yemen is a top country for humanitarian aid from The United States with $4 billion USD provided since 2014.
+Yemen is a top country for humanitarian aid from the United States with US$4 billion provided since 2014.